DECODEproject/whitepaper/decode-whitepaper.md

 - I think entitlement expirations are a potential minefield if based on "wall clock" time especially in a distributed, possibly adverserial context.
 My first instinct is that we would need some oracle for time outwith of trusting the operating system and/or a singular NTP.

-Note on identity: (Remarks added by Ula upong reading the white-paper on 19/07/2017) Apologies if they are due to a misunderstanding from my part.
+Note on identity: (Remarks added by Ula upong reading the white-paper on 19/07/2017 and focused on "voting petitions" use case, apologies if they are due to a misunderstanding from my part.)

 - Speciffic specs for how the signed key by Identity Verificator will need to be provided (and can be a large hindering for DECODE adoption depending on the specs).
 The protocol must also stablish the way by which uniqueness of verification to **DECODE Identity**/individual is done.
-- If a unique attribute is provided, then there is a way in which a DECODE app can decrypt the user Identity?
+- If a unique attribute is provided, then is there a way in which a DECODE app can decrypt the user Identity?
 In other words: How to avoid a "double vouting" schema with different **DCID** but at same time enable verification and uniqueness (for the voting case this is crucial).
 Case study:
 	- Bob registers his disposable identity ID1 in DECODE.
 	- For ID1, BOB verifies itself with Verification provider (VPr).
 	- VPr signs BOB-ID1 public key with its private key, and signs via ABE with Bob unique feature (BUF) to ensure uniqueness.